21 Great Day Trips From New York City

 *Contributed by James, Travel Collecting

 The Hudson Valley makes for one of the best day trips from New York City, at just under two hours away.
-Stretching all the way from NYC to the state capital Albany, there are lots of things to do and see for everyone from active hikers, couples on a romantic day out, or families looking for a fun excursion.
+Stretching from NYC to the state capital, Albany, there are many things to do and see for everyone, from active hikers, couples on a romantic day out, or families looking for a fun excursion.

 There are dozens of amazing hikes, from simple walks like Poets’ Walk to vertical ‘hikes’ like the appropriately named Breakneck Ridge (which you can access by train from Grand Central).
 Day trippers can also cycle along one of the many rail trails.

-There are plenty of farms that are open for visits and u-pick fruit in season.
-It’s possible to pick cherries in early summer, or apples and pumpkins in the fall.
+Plenty of farms are open for visits and u-pick fruit in season.
+It’s possible to pick cherries in early summer or apples and pumpkins in the fall.
 Kids can take hay rides and find their way around a corn maze in the fall.

 For people who want to get out on the water, scenic river cruises leave from Kingston and sail past lighthouses.
-It’s also possible to visit a cider house or vineyard and sample their wares.
-There are loads of great restaurants, from waterside dining in Kingston to wood fire pizza in an orchard such as Westwind Orchards in Accord.
+Visiting a cider house or vineyard and sampling their wares is also possible.
+There are great restaurants, from waterfront dining in Kingston to wood-fired pizza in an orchard, such as Westwind Orchards in Accord.

 The Hudson Line train leaves from Grand Central and hugs the east side of the river all the way to Albany.
 However, having a car for the day is the best option to explore all the river valley has to offer.